18F/uswds-jekyll/pages/guide/quick-start.md

 # Building Your Own Tools

 Users can build and use their own tools.
 It is recommended to compile on compute nodes, and not on the login node.

+# SCINet Citation/Acknowledgment in Publications

+Add the following sentence as an acknowledgment for using SCINet/Ceres as a resource in your manuscripts meant for publication:

+**"This research used resources provided by the SCINet project of the USDA Agricultural Research Service, ARS project number 0500-00093-001-00-D."**